ProjectIgnis/Distribution/skin/Readme.md

 * DUELFIELD_TOOLTIP_TEXT_BACKGROUND_COLOR : Changes the color of the color used in the text with the tooltip box, the area with the card details when you hover the mouse over it on the field
 * DUELFIELD_TOOLTIP_TEXT_COLOR

-The following 8 fields change the color for the LP bar, for you LPBAR1 and your opponent, LPBAR2
+The following 8 fields change the color for the LP bar for you, with LPBAR1, and your opponent's with LPBAR2.

 * LPBAR_1_BOTTOM_LEFT
 * LPBAR_1_BOTTOM_RIGHT